-Rabies and Australian bat lyssavirus (ABLV) factsheet
+Rabies lyssavirus and Australian bat lyssavirus factsheet

-Rabies and Australian bat lyssavirus (ABLV) are viral diseases of the central nervous system.
-Rabies virus and ABLV are closely related members of the genus Lyssavirus.
-Australia is currently rabies-free.
-ABLV is an emerging infectious disease that has much in common with rabies.
+Rabies lyssavirus (RABV) and Australian bat lyssavirus (ABLV) are viral diseases of the central nervous system.
+Australia is currently RABV-free.
+ABLV is an emerging infectious disease in Australia and has much in common with RABV.

-What is Rabies and ABLV?
+What are RABV and ABLV?

 Rabies can occur as a very rare infection of travellers to endemic areas.

-How is the virus spread?
+How are the viruses spread?

-Rabies virus and ABLV are usually transmitted to humans via bites or scratches; the viruses cannot penetrate healthy skin.
+RABV and ABLV are usually transmitted to humans via bites or scratches; the viruses cannot penetrate healthy skin.
 Virus in the saliva of diseased animals infects healthy animals via exposed tissue and nerve endings through open skin wounds, bites or scratches.
 Transmission can also occur from the exposure of infected saliva to the eyes and/or mucous membranes in the nose or mouth.

-The period of preclinical shedding in ABLV infected animals is currently not fully understood and requires further research.
+The period of preclinical shedding in ABLV-infected animals is currently not fully understood and requires further research.

 All of the body of an infected animal carcass is considered to be contaminated and a potential risk for ongoing spread of the virus.